soyshan/DOM-project/README.md

 # DOM-project
-This a website for a a fictitious app called Cookly.
+This a website for a fictitious app called Cookly.

 In this project I create a landing page with an image carousel for my section of the post, and also a button for dark mode.
 When you click on the buttons you can see the form of register and login, which was made with validations in the form.